-If we can’t sort out your query straight away, we’ll aim to get back to you the following day.
-If you email us or write us, we’ll aim to get back to you by the next working day.
+If we can’t sort out your query straight away, we’ll aim to get back to you by the following day.
+If you email us or write to us we’ll aim to get back to you by the next working day.

 To resolve your complaint, we will:

-We’ll talk to you about how we can work together to sort it out.
-You can also ask us to undertake an internal review of how we are handling your complaint.
+We’ll talk to you about how we can work together to sort your complaint out.
+You can also ask us to undertake an internal review of how we’re handling your complaint.